aiven/aiven-docs/docs/platform/howto/byoc/add-customer-info-custom-cloud.md

 With the BYOC feature enabled, you can
 [create custom clouds](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organizations.
-While setting up a custom cloud in Aiven, you add customer contacts for this cloud, which is a part of the initial custom cloud\'s configuration.
-Later, you can come back to the the **Customer contact** setting in your cloud\'s page in [Aiven Console](https://console.aiven.io/) and update the contacts list you initially created for your cloud.
+While setting up a custom cloud in Aiven, you add customer contacts for this cloud, which is a part of the initial custom cloud's configuration.
+Later, you can come back to the the **Customer contact** setting in your cloud's page in [Aiven Console](https://console.aiven.io/) and update the contacts list you initially created for your cloud.

 ## Prerequisites

--   Administrator\'s role for your Aiven organization
+-   Administrator's role for your Aiven organization
 -   At least one
     [custom cloud created](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organization
 -   Access to [Aiven Console](https://console.aiven.io/)